Quantum Monte Carlo Simulation of Bipolaron Superconductivity in Extended Hubbard--Holstein models on

+As can be appreciated from Eqs.~(\ref{eqn:bectc}) and (\ref{eqn:twoprime}), the critical temperature is inversely proportional to the bipolaron mass.
+Thus in the context of superconductivity, it is important to understand when bipolarons are heavy and when they may be light.
+The range of electron-phonon interaction affects $m^{\ast\ast}$ in two crucial ways.
 First, it affects the {\em polaron} mass (i.e. the mass of the two bipolaron constituents), $m^{\ast} \sim m_0 \exp{(\gamma W \lambda/\hbar\omega)}$ (in the limit of large $\hbar\omega/W$).
 For the local interaction of the HHM, the lattice deformation is confined to the site occupied by the fermion and is very localised.
-When the polaron moves, the entire deformation must move to the neighboring site resulting in an exponentially large $m^{\ast}$, since $\gamma=1$ for the HHM.
+When the polaron moves, the entire deformation must move to the neighboring site resulting in an exponentially large $m^{\ast} \sim m_0 \exp{( W \lambda/\hbar\omega)}$, since $\gamma=1$ for the HHM.
 In the EHHM, the lattice on the nearest site is partially pre-deformed. {\em Additional} deformation associated with polaron movement is smaller than in the Holstein case, which leads to $\gamma < 1$.
 Thus, EHHM polarons can be {\em exponentially} lighter than HHM polarons.
 We call such polarons ``light'' \cite{hague2007superlight}.